Nemin32/Nemin32.github.io/_drafts/aorant.md

 trumped by plenty of moderately famous books and even other videogames.
 The characters too aren't particularly deep; they're basically the equivalents of folk tale characters.
 Abe goes through the [Hero's Journey](https://en.wikipedia.org/wiki/Hero%27s_journey), more or less point-by-point.
-Molluck too is almost satirically evil.
+Molluck too is almost satirically evil, plus he basically doesn't really appear until the very end of the story.
+He's an effective villain, but he's not really a fleshed out character.
+Which is somewhat understandable, knowing how he was supposed come back in Munch's Oddysee, but still.

 However, here comes the major "but" of this section.
 Perhaps the story and characters aren't the best of the best, but the implied world is one of the best I've experienced in gaming.
 What I mean